Joss Whedon's unrealized projects: Batgirl

 In March 2017, Whedon was in negotiations to direct, write, and produce Batgirl set in the DC Extended Universe.
-After a year of developing it, he withdrew from the project in February 2018, stating that he couldn't come up with a working story for the movie.
+After a year of development, he withdrew from the project in February 2018, stating that he could not come up with a working story for the movie.

 Pippa Smith: Grown-Up Detective

-In December 2020, TheWrap reported that Freeform decided not to move forward with the dark comedy series "Pippa Smith: Grown-Up Detective" from executive producer Joss Whedon.
+In December 2020, TheWrap reported that Freeform decided not to move forward with Pippa Smith: Grown-Up Detective, a dark comedy series with Whedon as executive producer.
 The show had been in development at the Disney-owned cable channel since June 2018.